Transparency

 Conclusion

 Banking in Germany is easier once you understand the different account types and provider types.
-Most expats need a current account first, but your full setup may also include a blocked account, savings account, business account, broker account, or credit card.
+Most expats need a current account first, but your full setup may also include a blocked account, savings account, business account, broker account, joint account, or credit card.

 If you are new to Germany, focus on eligibility first.
 Check whether you have the documents the bank requires, such as Anmeldung, a German address, residence permit, tax ID, income, or SCHUFA history.
 After that, compare fees, English support, cards, cash access, and online banking features.
+For visa-related accounts, also check the current blocked-account threshold for your exact visa type.

 Frequently Asked Questions